BlueComet4314/Thermometry-Sensor-Instructions/README.md

 Thermocouples themselves always consist of two different types of metals that are joined together at one end - whether with solder or welding is up to the person.
 When the soldered end of the thermocouple is heated or cooled a voltage is created that can be associated with a specific temperature.

 The thermocouples in our system will be used in conjunction with the Adafruit MAX31856 (Thermocouple Amplifier) boards.
+We'll need two - preferably long (roughly two and a half feet long) in order to test temperature readings.
+You can also make two short thermocouples in order to quickly test room temperature without the hastle of the long wires.

 First, strip both ends of the thermocouple wires - the outer plastic, then the individuals (as shown in the images below).